JOB TITLE: Program Manager (Chemistry), Blavatnik Awards for Young Scientists

 The Blavatnik Awards for Young Scientists recognize early-career researchers who have made groundbreaking advances in Life Sciences, Physical Sciences & Engineering, and Chemistry.
 The awards are independently administered by the Academy and funded by the Blavatnik Family Foundation, an active supporter of numerous leading educational, scientific, and cultural institutions throughout the United States and the world.
 For more information about the four Blavatnik Awards programs, please visit www.blavatnikawards.org.

 As a Topic-Area Specialist in Chemistry with focus on the Blavatnik National and Regional Awards programs, you are responsible for multiple phases of the awards process.
-While your primary responsibility is to the Blavatnik National and Regional Awards, you may also participate in the administration of other programs, if needed.
+While your primary responsibility is to the Blavatnik National and Regional Awards, if needed you may also participate in the administration of other programs, both on the Awards Team and in other areas of the Academy.
+For example, you will be the Program Lead for the annual Blavatnik Science Symposium—a 2-day, invite-only event convening all Blavatnik Scholars and leaders in the science and technology fields—and will have an opportunity to work with the Scientific Programs team to organize scientific conferences in your field.

 In this role, you will work with great scientists, be exposed to some of the most outstanding science in the world, and participate in “driving the next generation of scientific innovation”.